 I got distracted at first in the food area of the store that could have held six of my local Seattle market inside it.
 I picked up a half-gallon of milk, a couple of bottles of club soda, and a jar of imported cherry jam ($3.00 less than what I paid for the same thing in Seattle).
 Then I pushed the cart off into the deeper realms of the store where banners proclaiming “UNBEATABLE” and “ROLLBACK!” loomed out of every aisle.

-I found the basketball court sized area marked ‘MEN’ and turned in.
+I found the basketball court-sized area marked ‘MEN’ and browsed.
 Fleece coats, fleece vests, overcoats, Dickie work coats, and then winter coats in the quilted style that simply shouts, “You’ll stay toasty inside even in Nome!”
 And, amidst three or four circular racks, I saw a selection in blue, grey, black, green, and red of bright and shiny new winter coats.
 Above the racks was the simple sign in red and it said: “$7”.

 Yes, I blinked and looked away.
 I looked back.
 It still said: “$7”.
 Above it a smaller sign said, almost in apology, “Was $15.”

-I placed it in my cart and rapidly made my way to the register in order to get out of the store with it before they realized they’d left a zero off the back sides of the $7 and the $15.
-As I checked out I noted that the milk, water and jam had cost more than the winter coat.
+I placed it in my cart and made my way to the register in order to get out of the store with it before they realized they’d left a zero off the backsides of the $7 and the $15.
+As I checked out I noted that the milk, water, and jam had all cost more than the winter coat.
 I put it on in the doorway and walked back across the lot to the car not feeling the cold at all from my thighs to my neck.

-I can’t get over it.
 A winter coat for $7?
-The Goodwill won’t sell you a dead man’s old winter coat for $7.
+The Salvation Army won’t sell you a dead man’s old winter coat for $7.

 It’s not.
 It’s a miracle.
 It’s a manufacturing, wholesale, supply chain, retail miracle on such a staggering scale that we can’t even begin to perceive it up close.
 We just walk into any one of the thousands of Wal-Mart stores and buy a winter coat for what it would take a homeless beggar about thirty minutes to cadge out of passing people on a downtown street on an average afternoon.
 It’s more than amazing.
 It’s a magical gift of modern American corporate capitalism.

 It’s the gift of the WalMagi.
 It’s keeping me warm this Christmas season.
-And tens of thousand of other people too.
+And tens of thousands of other people too.